Geoffrey Ma: Early life and education

 Ma was born in Hong Kong in 1956, the son of an electrical engineer.
 His great-grandfather was the imam of the Muslim community in Shanghai before the Second Sino-Japanese War.
 His parents moved to Hong Kong from Tianjin in the late 1940s.
 In the 1960s, after Ma was born, his family moved to Manchester in the United Kingdom, where he went to Altrincham Grammar School.

 Ma studied Law at the University of Birmingham.
 He graduated with an LLB in 1977.
+After finishing the professional legal training at the College of Law (University of Law), he passed his Bar Finals in 1978.

-Legal career (1978-2001)
+Legal career (1978–2001)

 In 1978, Ma was called to the Bar by Gray's Inn in London and commenced his practice as a barrister in England and Wales; he was then called to Bar in Hong Kong, State of Victoria, Australia and Singapore in 1980, 1983 and 1990 respectively.
 He was appointed Queen's Counsel in 1993.
 During his time as a barrister, Ma was instructed in many high-profile cases, playing what the South China Morning Post described as a "pivotal role" in shaping Hong Kong's new constitutional order.
 He represented the government in many cases, including the Director of Immigration in the right of abode cases.
-He was Head of Chambers at Temple Chambers in Hong Kong, and legal consultant to Messrs David Chong & Co in Singapore, as head of litigation, shipping, and admiralty departments, prior to his appointment to the bench.
+He was the Head of Chambers at Temple Chambers in Hong Kong, and legal consultant to Messrs David Chong & Co in Singapore, as head of litigation, shipping, and admiralty departments, prior to his appointment to the bench.